bszafranski/cram/docs/create-network.rst

 .. image:: /images/edit-reservoir.png

 The **Reservoir Number** is automatically assigned by CRAM.
-Reservoir numbers can not be reused in the network.
+Reservoir numbers cannot be reused in the network.

-The **Reservoir Name** is a user-defined ASCII string that povide a familiar name to describe the reservoir. *Reservoirs are ALWAYS named by users within the model.* We recommend that the name be unique within the first 32 characters but this not required.
+The **Reservoir Name** is a user-defined ASCII string that provides a familiar name to describe the reservoir. *Reservoirs are ALWAYS named by users within the model.* We recommend that the name be unique within the first 32 characters, but this not required.
 The name should normally be less than 256 characters in length.

 The **From Node** identifies the node at the upstream or distributing side of the reservoir.

 The **To Node** identifies the node at the downstream end of the inflow.
 This node is where the flow stored by the reservoir in the previous time step (Minor Time Step) is released back to the network.
 A link from this node to the From Node will allow the reservoir to retain storage from one time step (Minor Time Step) to another.

 **Create Time Series Sheet/Go to Time Series Data** button.
 This button has one of two labels on it.
 If the reservoir being edited does not currently have any Time Series data associated with it the button will read Create Time Series Sheet.
-Clicking on the button will create a formatted worksheet in the current scenario to hold timeseries data for the link.
+Clicking on the button will create a formatted worksheet in the current scenario to hold time series data for the link.
 The user will need to populate the sheet with the appropriate data.

 .. note:: *Reservoirs usually do not have time series data associated with them.
 However, links that are a part of the reservoir, such as those used to represent target storage, usually do have time series data.*